brucewlee/lingfeat/README.md

 To broadly understand how these features interact with text readability, difficulty, and complexity, I suggest you read Section 2 and 3 in my paper:

-**Pushing on Readability: Advanced Semantic and Neural Augmentation**, EMNLP 2021.
+**Pushing on Readability: Advanced Semantics and Neural Augmentation**, EMNLP 2021.

 Most of these features are developed for passage-level analysis.
 But sentence input will work fine with the program.